So you've completed Lesson 1 and you're saying to yourself, "ok, but how do I make this page actually do something?"

 The next thing we need to do is validate the input.
 After all, the cardinal rule of web development is to never trust user input!
 If we don't validate the input, we potentially leave ourselves vulnerable to all sorts of security and usability hazards.

-First, we retrieve the POSTed data:
+First, we retrieve the POST

 $post = $this->_app->request->post();

-Now, $post contains the raw request data, which is basically equivalent to PHP's $_POST array.
+array.
 To validate the data, we can either go through and check each field in the code, or we can use Fortress to automatically validate the data against a WDVSS request schema.
 The request schema allows us to apply some common validation rules as defined in the WDVSS standard.
 In practice, you will often be able to perform simple, syntactic validation (numeric ranges, string lengths, etc) with a request schema, but will need to hand-code more complex database-driven validation (checking that a username is not in use, validating a security token, etc).

 Let's create a simple WDVSS request schema, written as a JSON document, for our form: